Rahulkhinchi03/prompt-enhancer.ai/README.md

 ## 🔐 Environment Configuration

 The project uses `.env` files for configuration.
-Refer to `.env.example` for required variables.
+For required variables, refer to `.env.example`.

 ### Backend Environment Variables